thearifismail/xjoin-operator/controllers/datasource/README.md

-This package contains code related to the XJoinDataSource and XJoinDataSourcePipeline CRDs.
+This package contains code related to the XJoinDataSource and XJoinDataSourceSynchronizer CRDs.